dataloop-ai/dtlpy-documentation/tutorials/faas/custom_environment_using_docker/chapter.md

 ## Build Your Own Docker Image

-If you want other environment or need to add some apt-get installation, you can create any docker image Dockerfile
+If you want other environment or need to add some apt-get installation, you can create any docker image and use it directly.
-example need to public (for now)
-make sure to install everything with

-RUN pip3 install --user asynctest==0.13.0 boto3==1.21.45 dtlpy \

-1. USER 1000
-2. HOME /tmp
+You will to set the HOME directory to `/tmp` and install the python packages with --user (or as user 1000).
 For instance:
 ```
 FROM docker pull dockerhub.io/dataloopai/dtlpy-agent:latest.gpu.cuda11.5.py3.8.opencv